Brian-Pho/Textbook-Notes/content/posts/textbooks/principles-of-neural-design/index.md

 - Wiring is saved by locating areas using the same data together.
 - E.g. Sending face information to temporal lobe which also processes facial expressions.
 Sending grasping information to parietal love which also processes motor commands.
 - Different types of learning used by the brain
-    - Intention learning: comparing intended action to the actual action.
+    - *Intention learning*: comparing intended action to the actual action.
-    - Reward-prediction learning: comparing expected payoff to actual gain.
+    - *Reward-prediction learning*: comparing expected payoff to actual gain.
 - The region for intention learning is the cerebellum, the region for reward-prediction is the striatum.
 ![Figure 4.12](figure4-12.png)
-- Olfaction processing: Receptor neurons → Glomeruli → Mushroom body
+- *Olfaction processing*: Receptor neurons → Glomeruli → Mushroom body
 - Olfaction uses two processing stages, compared to the four for vision because, unlike vision, there are no local/spatial features.
 - Since each odor stimulates several receptors, and each receptor contributes to the coding of various odorants, the job of the mushroom body is to find correlations or the pattern between receptor inputs.
 - To summarize, there are significant differences across sensory systems within an animal, but there are also significant similarities for a given sensory system across animals.